rancher/rke2/developer-docs/upgrading_kubernetes.md

 # Upgrade Kubernetes Process

 From time to time we need to update the version of Kubernetes used by RKE2.
-This document serves as a how-to for that process.
+This document serves as a how-to for that process and constitutes a "release".
 The following steps are laid out in order.

+This process will need to be done any time a new release is needed.

 ## Hardened Kubernetes